 Definition

-What is customer intelligence (CI)?
+What is customer intelligence (CI) and how does it help business?

 Customer intelligence (CI) is the process of collecting and analyzing detailed customer data from internal and external sources to gain insights about customer needs, motivations and behaviors.